velsarav/Highway-Driving/README.md

 * Car in left and right making any lane change not safe.

 By calculating the lane each car is and the position it will be at the end of the last plan trajectory we will get the answers to the above questions.
-In the simulator we have only three lanes and each lane has 4 meter width
+In the simulator, we have only three lanes and each lane has 4-meter width

 ```
     if(d > 0 && d < 4) {